The Best Star Wars-Themed Eats in the Galaxy

 Several states away, my eventual spouse was similarly Star Wars-obsessed.
 After school, he’d stage elaborate battles with a vast action figure collection, then fall asleep listening to the audio recording of A New Hope on cassette.

 On a whim I googled Star Wars recipes and cobbled together a kitschy menu that put smiles on our faces and helped lift some of the C-3PO-level anxiety we were all feeling.
-A year later, with summer on the horizon and the vaccine rollout underway, things are feeling a little less Rogue One and more The Force Awakens.
+Now three years later, with vaccines and boosters rolled out, things are feeling a little less Rogue One and more The Force Awakens.
 We’re still on team Mando/Zorii Bliss and keeping masks at the ready, but we’re excited to make Star Wars Day a yearly tradition.
-That isn’t to say we won’t find any viable excuse — from movie marathons and living room light saber battles to future themed parties(!) or series launches — to put these recipes into regular rotation.
+That isn’t to say we won’t find any viable excuse — from movie marathons and living room light saber battles to future themed parties(!) or series launches — to put these recipes into regular rotation throughout the year.

 Is Star Wars Day some made-up marketing thing?